jeog/TDAmeritradeAPI/README.md

     For real-time, low(er)-latency streaming data you'll establish a long-lived WebSocket connection through the StreamingSession class that will callback with json objects or strings.
 [Please review the full documentation](README_STREAMING.md).

-- ##### *Update/Execute*
+- ##### *Execute*

-    For updating your account and executing trades you'll make HTTPS Put/Post/Delete requests. ***Currently, we are waiting on a mechanism from Ameritrade to test execution outside of live trading before allowing direct access from the library***.
-In the meantime you can create 'OrderTicket' objects, retrieve the underlying JSON, and POST yourself.
+    For executing trades you'll make HTTPS Put/Post/Delete requests using the JSON from OrderTicket/Leg objects.
+Building OrderTickets/Legs can be done manually or through static Builders that help with popular order types. ***This has undergone very limited live testing - we are waiting on a mechanism from Ameritrade to test execution outside of live trading***.
 [Please review the preliminary documentation](README_EXECUTE.md).

 ### Utilities